Configuration¶

 - hostname¶

-a string containing the real hostname of the platform to SSH into.
+a string containing the real hostname of the resource to SSH into.

 - proxy_jump¶